xdrip/xdrip_docs/docs/use/mainUI.md

 And eventually the time of the treatment (if not now) expressed in 24 hours format, with or without a separator.

+!!!note
+    You can select a treatment time from 23 hours in the past, up to 1 hour in the future.

 <img src="../images/UI-Treat4.png" style="zoom:75%;" />

 Treatments are valid when the green check mark appears in the upper right corner.
 Touch it to confirm the entries.